RinkeHoekstra/semanticweb-web-application-tutorial/README.md

 The code is documented and explains each of these steps.
 All server-side code is in `src/tutorial.py`.
 The client-side code is in `src/static/js/tutorial.js`.
 Feel free to reuse the code in your own projects (perhaps even fork this GitHub repository, that would be cool)

-It also makes sense to look at the [tools document](tools.md) for a description of the software that you should have running for this code to work.
+### Preliminaries

+If you are a student of the Semantic Web course at the VU, make sure to follow the steps in the the [tools document](tools.md) to make sure you have everything in place to make this code work.

+It will also contain detailed steps for installing the tutorial itself.

-### Requirements
+### General Requirements

 To get this thing up and running on a local machine, you need the following:<sup>1</sup>